 I note that this whole argument pre-supposes the specific inherited Catholic concept of “original sin” as somehow contracted and passed on from a historical Adam, a stain of moral failure and inhertited guilt.
 I would have a re-interpretation of sin based upon having a continued tendency towards self that is in some respects our human inheritance rather than some contamination from a semi-mythical figure or even previous humans in other respects.
 Yet we must affirm some sense of inheritance of past bad behaviour and our tendencies passed onto us, as well as our individual responsibility for our own spiritual state.

 In his intial considerations about Mary and her status of sinfullness or grace, Scotus sets out some pros and cons related to the question.
 There was the very common argument from several sources that all people are sinners from being children of Adam who sinned first and therefore Mary must have been born with a status of sinner too.
-It was traditioanlly argued that being born from normal sexual union, with some implied lust in her parents, that this would also make her a sinner by descent that could only be cleansed by some latter grace.
-Having considered such former arguments Scotus sets out some reasons for rejection of that common opinion and attempts to prove that Mary was concieved without that Original Sin and all ist tendencies.
+It was traditioanlly argued that being born from normal sexual union, there is some implied lust in her parents, that this would also make her a sinner by descent that could only be cleansed by some latter grace.
+Having considered such former arguments Scotus sets out some reasons for rejection of that common opinion and attempts to prove that Mary was concieved without that Original Sin and all its tendencies.
 He tries to do so in three ways.